SaumyaSubham/sparkathon_teambinarybrains/README.md

 - [Screenshots](#screenshots)

 ## Introduction

-Introducing Walmart 2.0, a cutting-edge React-based web application that mirrors the essential features of an online shopping platform, drawing inspiration from the renowned Walmart.
-Our project aims to deliver a seamless shopping journey, empowering users to explore diverse products, add items to their cart, proceed to checkout, and choose their preferred delivery options.
-To enhance security, account creation is integrated as a mandatory step for checkout.
-By leveraging machine learning, our solution focuses on improving product recommendations and churn analysis.
+Walmart 2.0 is a React-based e-commerce platform offering a seamless shopping experience, secure checkout, and personalized product recommendations.
+It utilizes machine learning for churn analysis to optimize user engagement.

 ## Features